jmjaureguig/WiFi-Talk/README.md

 This is a bad option, the diameter is off by several millimeters.
 In the other and, it is easy to get one, easy to drill and install the monopole.
-Make a 6mm hole from the back of the can to install the dipole later.
+Make a 6mm hole 3-cm from the back of the can to insert the monopole later.

 ### 1/4 wave monopole